 Pro-forma financial statements, which meet the recommendations set out in this RAP, are included in Appendix 1.
-In addition, a pro-forma Statement of Cash Flows and Distribution Statement are set out in Appendix 2 and Appendix 3, respectively.
-These pro-forma statements as set out in Appendix 1, Appendix 2 and Appendix 3 are not prescriptive.
+In addition, a pro-forma Statement of Directors, pro-forma Statement of Changes in Net Assets Attributable to Shareholders, pro-forma Statement of Cash Flows and pro-forma Distribution Statement are set out in Appendix 2 to Appendix 5, accordingly.
+These pro-forma statements as set out in the Appendixes are not prescriptive.
 Additional disclosure is recommended to reflect any special circumstances and to ensure that the financial statements are presented fairly, in all material respects.